saitejaits/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my connections Requests
 - Feature - Accept/Reject Connection Request
+- Send/ignore the user card from Feed

 Remaining:
-- Send/ignore the user cardd from Feed

 - Signup New User
 - End To End Testing